dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_monitoring.md

 (**placeholder: screenshot**)

-## Setup APM

-Operational Insights, respectively the APIBuilder4Elastic, is prepared to use an external APM-Server or to deploy directly with the solution.
-You can enable the APM-Service via Docker Compose in your `.env` file or in the Helm chart.
-The activation is divided into 2 steps.
-The setup and start of the APM server and the connection to the APIBuilder4Elastic.
-Step 1 is of course not necessary if you use an existing external APM server.
+APIBuilder4Elastic is prepared to use an external APM server or to deploy directly with Operational Insights.
+You can enable the APM service via Docker Compose in your `.env` file or in the Helm chart.
+The activation is divided into 2 steps, the setup and start of the APM server and the connection to the APIBuilder4Elastic.
+The setup steps is not necessary if you use an existing external APM server.

-### Docker Compose
+## Activate APM in a Docker Compose deploy

-If you are deploying Operational Insights in Docker Compose, follow this section:
+Follow these steps to activate APM:

-#### 1. Start the APM server
+### 1. Start the APM server

 This launches the APM service as a Docker container.
 The configured Elasticsearch hosts (ELASTICSEARCH_HOSTS) and certificates are used to connect to Elasticsearch.
 If you want to have user login enabled, you also need to set the APM_USERNAME and APM_PASSWORD parameters.
 Please make sure that the initial setup user must have rights to create templates (e.g. the elastic user).